annatyurkina/CarND-Behavioral-Cloning/README.md

 ## Image Preprocessing

 Udacity provided data is used as a starting point for training the model.
-We take all center camera images with steering untouched.
+The main drawback of provided data is it being unbalanced with bias towards going straight.
+Provided model addresses this in multiple ways.
+We take all center camera images with steering untouched and all left and right camera images altered by 0.25 and -0.25 respectively to adjust to cameras shift.
 Then we try to make the data more balanced by introducing more examples with larger steering.
-For steering > 0.1 we also take left and right camera images.
-To adjust left and right camera shift, steering is increased by 0.25 and -0.25 respectively.
-For steering > 0.1 we also apply steering augmentation by random value up to 0.1 for all cameras and append augmented data to our training set.
+For non-zero steering we apply steering augmentation by 0.1, 0.15 or -0.1,-0.15 depending on angle sign for the center camera, 0.30, 0.35 for the left camera and -0.30, -0.35 for the right camera.
+Then all augmented data is appended to our training set.

-Training set is shuffled before validation split and reshuffled in every epoch.
+Training set is shuffled before and after validation split and reshuffled in every epoch.

 <p align="center">
   <img src="data/IMG/left_2016_12_01_13_30_48_287.jpg" width="30%"/>